Electronic signatures are an essential tool for modern businesses.

 Notably, Signeasy’s “enterprise” solution is centered around per-document pricing rather than access to new features.

-While considering your options, one key factor to consider are transaction limits.
+While considering your options to choose the best e-signature software, one factor to consider are transaction limits.

 While it’s likely that Signeasy’s transaction limits are more flexible than the hard cap provided by DocuSign, this seems to be evaluated on a case-by-case basis.